 Two weeks before: discontinue use of face creams that have anti-aging and acne-controlling ingredients.
 Stop Retin-A products at least 4 weeks prior (forehead area only).

-FOR EYELINER: you must discontinue use of any Eyelash growth serums ( Latisse, Eyenvy, etc) at least 6 weeks before your appointment.
+you must discontinue use of any Eyelash growth serums ( Latisse, Eyenvy, etc) at least 6 weeks before your appointment.
 Do not continue until 4 weeks after your TOUCH UP appointment.

-FOR LIPS: you must take anti-viral medication prescribed to you by your family doctor before and after your lip appointment.
+you must take anti-viral medication prescribed to you by your family doctor before and after your lip appointment.
 This is to prevent a coldsore outbreak.
 You can download the letter of recommendation here to show your medical provider.
 Taking anti-viral medication is mandatory for the lip blush tattoo procedure, even if you've never had a cold sore.
 You will be required to bring your medication to your appointment.
 If you do not agree to this, we cannot offer you this service.